MSFTserver/awesome-machine-learning-python/README.md

 # Awesome Machine Learning Python

-A curated list of awesome machine learning frameworks, libraries and software (by language).
+A curated list of awesome Python machine learning frameworks, libraries and software (by language).
 Inspired by `awesome-php`.

-_If you want to contribute to this list (please do), send me a pull request or contact me [@josephmisiti](https://twitter.com/josephmisiti)._
+_If you want to contribute to this list (please do), send me a pull request or contact me [@josephmisiti](https://twitter.com/josephmisiti).
 Also, a listed repository should be deprecated if:

 * Orignally from [Awesome Machine Learning](https://github.com/josephmisiti/awesome-machine-learning/) by [@josephmisiti](https://twitter.com/josephmisiti).
 * Not committed for a long time (2~3 years).

-Further resources:

-* For a list of free machine learning books available for download, go [here](books.md).

-* For a list of professional machine learning events, go [here](events.md).

-* For a list of (mostly) free machine learning courses available online, go [here](courses.md).

-* For a list of blogs and newsletters on data science and machine learning, go [here](blogs.md).

-* For a list of free-to-attend meetups and local events, go [here](meetups.md).

 ## Table of Contents

 ### Frameworks and Libraries
 <!-- MarkdownTOC depth=4 -->

-- [Awesome Machine Learning Python
+- [Awesome Machine Learning Python]
   - [Table of Contents](#table-of-contents)
     - [Frameworks and Libraries](#frameworks-and-libraries)
     - [Tools](#tools)